Italian campaign of 1813–1814: Operations in Italy

-On 11 February Murat occupied the citadel of Ancona, abandoned by the French.
+On 15 February the Neapolitans officially declared war on Napoleon, sieging the Ancona Citadel.
+Later on, in the last week of February, they tried to pass the Po river, failing to establish a strong position on the French side of the river due to the immediate intervention of a French detachment, led by general Pierre Bonnemains.
 The right wing of the Austrians faced Beauharnais near Parma in early March.
-In agreement with Murat, Nugent decided on March 6 to attack the enemy in Reggio Emilia.
+In agreement with Murat, Nugent decided on 6 March to attack the enemy in Reggio Emilia.
 On 7 March the Austrians marched under the command of Major General Anton Gundacker von Starhemberg and the Neapolitan division of General Carrascosa to Reggio, where the Italian general Filippo Severoli had taken refuge with 7,000 men near the San Maurizio district.
 On 10 March the Austrians had reached the Taro, occupied Fornovo and were approaching Piacenza.
 After receiving the news of Napoleon's renunciation of the throne, Eugène signed an agreement with the Austrian general, Count Karl Ludwig von Ficquelmont, following which on 16 April he renounced his arms, ceded Milan and ceded overall command of the Kingdome of Italy's troops to Bellegarde.
 At that juncture Eugène de Beauharnais wanted to be crowned (something the Coalition did not oppose), but the Italian Senato consulente refused.

 Venice was occupied by the Austrians on 20 April while being made aware of the capture of Genoa by the Anglo-Sicilians on the same day.
 Also on 20 April a rebellion against the viceroy broke out in Milan which led to the lynching of the Minister of Finance Giuseppe Prina.

 Consequently, on 23 April Beauharnais signed the Convention of Mantua, with which the Austrians managed to occupy all of northern Italy, and he withdrew to Bavaria under the patronage of King Maximilian I Joseph.

 The Austrians entered Milan on 28 April and King Vittorio Emanuele I of Savoy entered Turin on 20 May.
 On 27 April the French garrisons surrendered in Piacenza and on 28 April also the fortress of Mantua.